ChrisBuilds/terminaltexteffects/README.md

     rowslide            Slides each row into place.
-    scattered           Move the characters into place from random starting locations. spray               Draws the characters spawning at varying rates from a single point. unstable            Spawn characters jumbled, explode them to the edge of the output area, then reassemble them in the correct layout. verticalslice       Slices the input in half vertically and slides it into place from opposite directions.
+    scattered           Move the characters into place from random starting locations. spray               Draws the characters spawning at varying rates from a single point. unstable            Spawn characters jumbled, explode them to the edge of the output area, then reassemble them in the correct layout.
+    verticalslice       Slices the input in half vertically and slides it into place from opposite directions.

+Ex: ls -a | python -m terminaltexteffects --xterm-colors decrypt -a 0.002 --ciphertext-color 00ff00 --plaintext-color ff0000 --final-color 0000ff
 ```